jguegant/tech.blog/content/C++/structured-bindings.md

 C++ is like a box of chocolates... you never know what you're gonna get!

 So why did the standard committee went into creating such "special identifiers" and not simply have proper reference variables?
-If you do so, you have multiple issues here, like:
+If you do so, you have multiple issues, like:

 - How would you handle bit fields?
 There is not such a thing as reference to bit fields.
 - Imagine that you were to capture those variables in a lambda `[=](){}`.
 What should happen here?
 Shall this copy the entire `a_secret_variable` or just the members of it?